A new crop of inner-city wineries offers visitors the chance to experience winemaking without leaving the city.

 From traditional tastings and educational courses to the not-so-traditional yoga and wine classes, the only thing these irreverent venues take seriously is the quality of the wine.
 As harvest time approaches, it’s the perfect opportunity for a hands-on learning experience that will take you from grape to glass in a fun and memorable way.

-Urban Winery, St Peters, Sydney
+Urban Winery, Moore Park, Sydney

 Noisy Ritual, East Brunswick, Melbourne

 Roll up your sleeves for a visit to Noisy Ritual, located on Lygon Street in the heart of Melbourne.
 You’ll be encouraged to get your hands (and feet) dirty as you live the winemaker’s philosophy of learning through doing.
 The cellar door is open Friday to Sunday, but head there during harvest time (March) to experience the real excitement.
 You'll find hands-on tours, delicious food, live music and a chance to get involved in helping to make (and drink) the wine.
 Stomp grapes as you learn about winemaking directly from the winemaker or enjoy a guided tour of the facilities followed by a tasting of their full range of wines.

 The Sydney suburb of Redfern is home to Cake Wines, an inner-city cellar door that brings wine appreciation to the masses.
 Pop in to taste their signature range of wines, as well as a few additional wines, craft beers and spirits selected by the team.
 Get involved with their School of Wine to learn more about wine growing, making and tasting with a relaxed, unpretentious approach.
 Cake Wines also hosts a regular calendar of great food and music events in their converted warehouse space.

 Urban Winery Project, various locations